ambiot/documents/docs/source/ambd_arduino/examples/network/WiFi - Set up Client to Retrieve Google Search Information.rst

   |1|

-In the sample code, modify the highlighted snippet and enter the required information (ssid, password, key index) required to connect to your WiFi network.
+In the sample code, modify the highlighted snippet and enter the required Informations (ssid, password, key index) required to connect to your WiFi network.

   |2|

 Upload the code and press the reset button on Ameba.
-Then you can see the information retrieved from Google is shown in the Arduino serial monitor.
+Then you can see the Informations retrieved from Google is shown in the Arduino serial monitor.

   |3|